 - Serving grades K – 5 in 2020-2021 and adding additional grades in subsequent years to grow to a K-8 (Denver’s only French immersion middle school).

 - No previous French experience required.
 We support students at all grade levels with both French Language and English Language Development Specialists on staff.

 - Regular daily school hours: 8:00a – 3:30p.

 - Central location near City Park.

 SCHOOL LOCATION: The school will lease space from Church in the City at 2280 E 16th Ave, Denver, CO 80206.
 This location offers convenient transportation access in addition to programming opportunities at nearby City Park, Carla Madison Rec.
 Center, Denver Botanic Gardens, Denver Zoo and DMNS.
-Over the coming months, we will expand the existing outdoor play space and refresh the interior classrooms so they’re ready for students in August of 2020.
+Over the coming months, we will expand the existing outdoor play space and refresh the interior classrooms.
 Learn more about our facility.